 We spent our final day in Yangon wandering around the streets before heading back to our hotel.
 They were kind enough to let us shower off before grabbing a taxi to the highway bus stop and boarding the bus.
 With all aboard, we set off on our long journey north to the temple city of Bagan.

 🚌 Yangon ▶ Bagan Tip: There are many bus companies offering transport between Yangon and Bagan.
 We went with the most popular and reviewed, JJ Express.
 We opted for the VIP night bus.
 The night bus is a great money saving option.
 You sleep on the bus so you don’t need to spend on a hotel.
 It cost us 20USD each.
-You can have your accommodation in Yangon organise a ticket for you or book a ticket online.
+You can have your accommodation in Yangon organize a ticket for you or book a ticket online.

 Now, before I get into our time in Bagan, let it be known that as of June 2018, the current “Bagan Archaeological” entrance fee stands at 20USD/27,000Kyat per person.
 We didn’t pay it and found all ways of getting around the fee.
 Why you ask?
 Shouldn’t you be supporting the town and people by paying the fee?
-Well, from what we have read, 85% of the fee goes directly to the goverment.
+Well, from what we have read, 85% of the fee goes directly to the government.
 They should then filter funds back into the Ministery of Culture’s Department of Archaeology to maintain and preserve the temples in the area.
 Being a highly corrupt system with no transparency whatsoever, we were positive that we wouldn’t really be supporting the local Bagan community and the temples by paying this fee.
 Where this money really goes, I’ll leave up to your imagination.

 The local Bagan “tourist police” have set up checkpoints at certain pagodas and along the main roads entering Bagan.
 We knew this from reading fellow travellers’ blogs.
 As we had no intention of paying into this scam, we made it our mission to avoid all checkpoints.
-The problem is, when the overnight busses arrive at the highway bus station outside of Bagan, you will be forced to take an overpriced taxi into town and the taxi will stop at a checkpoint which will require you to pay the entrance fee on the spot.
+The problem is, when the overnight buses arrive at the highway bus station outside of Bagan, you will be forced to take an overpriced taxi into town and the taxi will stop at a checkpoint which will require you to pay the entrance fee on the spot.

 However, we planned for this.